 Setting up a recurring automatic transfer is recommended.
-Having the amount of money you have decided to save come out of each pay automatically and crossed into a seperate account is a great idea.
+Having the amount of money you have decided to save come out of each pay automatically and crossed into a separate account is a great idea.
 You are less likely to miss, or inadvertently spend it if it is not easily accessible.

 Ditch other debts

 Try to pay off other debts, such as credit cards and personal loans.
 Although it will slow your saving in the beginning, getting rid of these often high interest debts, will save you in the long run.
 It is also beneficial for increasing your borrowing power to have as little outgoings as possible.

 Look into the best account to save your deposit in.
 Some people are reluctant to use a term deposit account as the funds are inaccessible for the nominated time, but the extra interest earned does make a difference, helping you reach your goal sooner.